 Does your child like being a spy?
 Over the past few weeks, we have been on holidays.
-It’s been really lovely and the kids have being swimming, ridden their bikes and generally had a pretty god time with Christmas and the New Year festivities in full flight.
-Plus there has been the abundance of toys that flooded the house from grandparents, Santa and of course us.
+It’s been really lovely and the kids have been swimming, ridden their bikes and generally had a pretty god time with Christmas and the New Year festivities in full flight.
+Plus there has been an abundance of toys that flooded the house from grandparents, Santa and of course us.
 Now the kids are absolutely at each other so I needed something to just keep them occupied that didn’t involve leaving the house or involve their eyes attached to a screen.

 The parcel arrived in the mail addressed to my kids but the secret packages were addressed to code names Yellow Pony and Red Cheetah.
 The fabulous team at Kids Spy Network had sent them their super stealth mission to capture the Red Raven!